Chu93/CV_final_GenderClassifier/GenderClassifierGUI/README.txt

 <path to qmake.exe> <path to GenderClassifierGUI.pro> -spec win32-msvc2015 "CONFIG+=debug" "CONFIG+=qml_debug"

 To run the project:
-execute GenderClassifierGUI.exe from the build directory
+execute GenderClassifierGUI.exe from the debug directory in the build directory